aaronpk/XRay/README.md

 You can also make a POST request with the same parameter names.

-If you already have an HTML or JSON document you want to parse, you can include that in the parameter `body`.
+If you already have an HTML or JSON document you want to parse, you can include that in the POST parameter `body`.
 This POST request would look like the below:

 ```
 POST /parse